 Great “West Indian” style local cuisine.
 Happy hour is started with the boom of a cannon.
 Located in “The Bight”, the most protected bay on the island.

 Salt Island is the location of the RMS (Royal Mail Steamer) Rhone shipwreck, one of the first iron ships built.
 It sank in a hurricane in 1867 on the western end of the island.
 The wreck currently lies in 20-80 feet of water and is heavily encrusted with colorful corals and sponges.
 The support beams of the bow are exposed and look like Greek columns and the massive propeller can be seen while snorkeling.
 The movie “The Deep” starring Jacqueline Bisset was filmed here.
+This is definitely one of the best Scuba dive sites in the Caribbean.

 This “Fat Virgin” was named by Christopher Columbus.
 Spanish Town and Leverick Bay are quaint local villages with many Caribbean style shops and restaurants.

 This is the most famous natural attraction in the BVI.
-Volcanic boulders which seem to have shot straight out of the earth make a natural water pool and stunning grottos.
+Volcanic boulders that seem to have shot straight out of the earth make a natural water pool and stunning grottos.
 There are hidden rooms and clear water snorkeling around the rocks.
 After walking to the top you can enjoy a nice cold cocktail at “The top of the Baths” restaurant while enjoying the magnificent panoramic views of Virgin Gorda.

-The Bitter End Yacht Club
+The Bitter End Yacht Club and Saba Rock (Currently in the process of upgrading)

 Oil Nut Bay